 1. BlackBull Markets

 BlackBull Markets is one of the more prominent supported brokers, known for its strong customer support and competitive trading conditions.
+With a user-friendly platform, transparent fee structure, and great integration with TradingView, BlackBull is our top pick among the brokers listed here.

-It appeals to both novice and experienced traders, it offers a wide range of forex pairs, crypto assets, and many other instruments, making it a logical choice if you’re looking to score from TradingView’s advanced charting tools.
+It appeals to both novice and experienced traders, and it offers a wide range of forex pairs, crypto assets, and many other instruments.
+We find it a logical choice if you’re looking to score from TradingView’s advanced charting tools.
+Indeed, the BlackBull site makes much of the TradingView platform, celebrating the collaboration as something that can “take your trading to the next level.”

 Key Facts about the TradingView Broker BlackBull Markets:

-Feature | Information |
+Feature | BlackBull |

 ---|---|